William M. Gray: Early life and career

-Gray had many students and he offered them advice including his commandments.
-One of them was Remember Up-Moist, Down-Dry and Keep it Holy which was the reference to his conviction that one has to include moisture processes such as evaporation and rainfall to understand atmospheric energy balance.
-Thou Shalt Not Concern Thyself Unduly with Commandments and Regulations expressed his disdain for bureaucracy.
-Being an observational atmospheric scientist, he detested numerical models of the atmosphere—Thou Shalt Not Bow Before Computer Terminals Nor Involve Thyself with Numerical Models.
-He held very lively group meetings with his students and encouraged them to question everything—Remember Thy Project Meeting and Keep it Holy, Thou Shalt Not Wait 'til the End of a Talk to Ask a Question When Thou Can Interrupt in the Middle.
+Gray offered his students advice including his commandments.
+One of them was "Remember Up-Moist, Down-Dry and Keep it Holy" which was the reference to his conviction that one has to include moisture processes such as evaporation and rainfall to understand atmospheric energy balance.
+"Thou Shalt Not Concern Thyself Unduly with Commandments and Regulations" expressed his disdain for bureaucracy.
+Being an observational atmospheric scientist, he detested numerical models of the atmosphere—T"hou Shalt Not Bow Before Computer Terminals Nor Involve Thyself with Numerical Models".
+He held very lively group meetings with his students and encouraged them to question everything—Remember "Thy Project Meeting and Keep it Holy, Thou Shalt Not Wait 'til the End of a Talk to Ask a Question When Thou Can Interrupt in the Middle".

 Personal life

 On 1 October 1954, Gray married Nancy Price and they had four children together: Sarah, Anne (deceased), Janet, and Robert.
 They remained married until Price's death in 2001.
 Gray was a fan of baseball and followed the then Washington Senators (now known as the Texas Rangers).
 He initially sought a career in baseball or basketball but a knee injury at age 21 prevented him from pursuing such.